-This Consolidated Plan is a strategic plan for the next five years and discusses the goals and objectives the Portsmouth Community Development Department plans to achieve from July 1, 2015 to June 30, 2020 (HUD FY 2015-2019).
+This Consolidated Plan is a strategic plan for the next five years and discusses the goals and objectives the Portsmouth Community Development Department plans to achieve from City Fiscal Years 2021-2025 (HUD FY 2020-2024).
 Each year the CD Department provides an annual update to the Consolidated Plan, which serves as an action plan for the upcoming fiscal year.
-In addition to the five year Consolidated Plan, this year's submittal contains an Annual Action Plan for HUD FY 2015.
+In addition to the five year Consolidated Plan, this year's submittal contains an Annual Action Plan for HUD FY 2020 (City Fiscal Year July 1, 2020-June 30, 2021).